-We did not examine the short-term (4-10 days) use of beta blockers to prevent or control atrial tachyarrhythmias after CABG.34-38 In addition to the beta blockers included in our review, esmolol, a very short-acting, intravenous beta blocker, is used postoperatively to control tachyarrhythmias.
+We did not examine the short-term (4-10 days) use of beta blockers to prevent or control atrial tachyarrhythmias after CABG.37-41 In addition to the beta blockers included in our review, esmolol, a very short-acting, intravenous beta blocker, is used postoperatively to control tachyarrhythmias.

 In 7 trials, long-term use of a beta blocker after CABG did not improve mortality or other outcomes (Evidence Tables 3 and 3a).
-For example, the MACB Study Group conducted a fair quality trial39 that randomized 967 patients (85.5% male, median age 64 years) to metoprolol 200 mg once daily or placebo within 5-21 days following CABG and measured the effects of treatment on death and cardiac events..
-No differences between metoprolol and placebo were found in mortality (3.3% vs 1.8%; p=0.16) or in ischemic events (e.g., MI, unstable angina, need for additional CABG or PTCA).
+For example, the MACB Study Group conducted a fair quality trial42 that randomized 967 patients (85.5% male, median age 64 years) to metoprolol 200 mg once daily or placebo within 5-21 days following CABG and measured the effects of treatment on death and cardiac events.
+No differences between metoprolol and placebo were found in mortality (3.3% vs. 1.8%; p=0.16) or in ischemic events (e.g., MI, unstable angina, need for additional CABG or PTCA).

-1d.
+Key Question 1d.
 For adult patients with recent myocardial infarction, do beta blockers differ in efficacy?

-Table 5 summarizes evidence from meta-analyses and major trials of beta blockers in patients with recent myocardial infarction.
-Timolol was the first beta blocker shown to reduce total mortality, sudden death, and reinfarction outcomes, all in the Norwegian Multicenter Study.40 Subsequently, similar total mortality reductions were reported across trials of acebutolol41, metoprolol tartrate (Goteborg), and propranolol (BHAT) in comparable populations.
-Also, similar benefits in sudden death were reported for propranolol42 and metoprolol tartrate^{43, 44} and in reinfarction for metoprolol tartrate.44
+Table 6 summarizes evidence from meta-analyses and major trials of beta blockers in patients with recent myocardial infarction.
+Timolol was the first beta blocker shown to reduce total mortality, sudden death, and reinfarction outcomes, all in the Norwegian Multicenter Study.43 Subsequently, similar total mortality reductions were reported across trials of acebutolol,44 metoprolol tartrate (Goteborg), and propranolol (BHAT) in comparable populations.
+In addition, similar benefits in sudden death were reported for propranolol45 and metoprolol tartrate^{46, 47} and in reinfarction for metoprolol tartrate.47 was approved by the U.S. FDA in October 2006.
+No studies of carvedilol phosphate in patients following myocardial infarction were identified through literature searches.
+Approval of the left ventricular dysfunction following myocardial infarction indication for carvedilol phosphate was based on pharmacokinetic and pharmacodynamic data that demonstrated bioequivalence with carvedilol.

-Carvedilol reduced reinfarction rates in the CAPRICORN trial, which recruited stable inpatients with recent myocardial infarction and a left ventricular ejection fraction less than 40%.
+Carvedilol reduced reinfarction rates in the CAPRICORN trial, which recruited stable inpatients with recent myocardial infarction and a left ventricular ejection fraction of 40% or less.
 Carvedilol is the only beta blocker shown to reduce mortality in post-MI patients who are already taking an ACE inhibitor.
+An extended-release form of carvedilol (carvedilol phosphate)

-Indirect comparisons of beta blockers across these trials must be done with caution because the study populations differed in duration, the presence or absence of left ventricular dysfunction, the dose and timing of therapy; and the use of other medications.
+Indirect comparisons of beta blockers across these trials must be done with caution because the study populations differed in duration, the presence or absence of left ventricular dysfunction, the dose and timing of therapy, and the use of other medications.

-Trial Mortality Reduction in General Population of Post-MI patients Mortality Reduction in Post-MI patients with LV dysfunction Sudden death reduction Reinfarction reduction Acebutolol Carvedilol Metoprolol tartrate Effective Not established Effective Uncertain Effective Probable Insignificant effect Uncertain (trend) Effective Insignificant effect Uncertain (trend) Effective Insignificant effect (BHAT_Hansteen Propranolol Timolol Effective Effective Probable Uncertain Effective Effective 1982) Effective
+Trial Mortality reduction in general population of post-MI patients Mortality reduction in post-MI patients with LV dysfunction Sudden death reduction Reinfarction reduction Acebutolol Effective Uncertain Insignificant effect Insignificant effect Not Carvedilol established Effective Uncertain (trend) Effective Carvedilol phosphate No evidence No evidence No evidence No evidence Metoprolol tartrate Effective Probable Effective Effective Propranolol Effective Probable Fffective Insignificant effect (BHAT, Hansteen 1982) Timolol Effective Uncertain Effective Effective

-Table 5.
+Table 6.
 Comparison of outcomes of mortality-reducing beta blockers in patients following myocardial infarction